 - ⚕️ First Aid Kit: Injuries happen on the trail, whether it’s someone in your party, or perhaps someone you come across while making your climb to the top.
 Take a look at your first aid kit and make sure it’s fully stocked with bandaids, gauze (in a variety of sizes), sterile wipes for cleaning wounds, scissors, hydrocortisone cream, ibuprofen, benadryl and wound tape.

 - 🛏️ Emergency Blanket: We hope you never have to use this one, but in the event you find yourself still on the mountain at dark or during a storm, you’ll find the temperature can drop pretty drastically, even in the summer months.
 An emergency blanket is a very light weight and very effective tool keep you warm and prevent hypothermia if needed.
 You can also use the reflective surface of an emergency blanket to signal search parties or place it over a makeshift shelter for an added weather-proofing layer.

 - 🔥 Fire Starter/Lighter: Fire is another important element when you’re out in nature.
-Fire can be used to boil water for drinking (if you can’t find potable water) or cooking, to keep you warm, and to cook up a tasty meal.
+Fire can be used to boil water for drinking (if you can’t find potable water) or cooking, to keep you warm, and to heat up a tasty meal.
 Be mindful and careful of fire warnings and whether you’re allowed to light fires in your hiking/backpacking area given the dryness of the soil and time of year.
 Fires can easily spread and become out of control quickly.

 Are there any other items that you consider essential for hiking?
 Tell us in the comments!